serverlessworkflow/specification/specification/README.md

 </details>

 Serverless orchestration can at times require manual steps/decisions to be made.
-While some work performed in a serverless workflow can be executed automatically, some decisions must involve manual steps (human decisions for example.
+While some work performed in a serverless workflow can be executed automatically, some decisions must involve manual steps (e.g., human decisions).
-Callback state allows you to explicitly model manual decision steps during workflow execution.
+The Callback state allows you to explicitly model manual decision steps during workflow execution.

-The action property defines a function call which triggers an external activity/service.
-Once the action executes, the callback state will wait for a CloudEvent (defined via the eventRef property) which indicates the completion of the manual decision by the called service.
+The action property defines a function call that triggers an external activity/service.
+Once the action executes, the callback state will wait for a CloudEvent (defined via the 'eventRef' property), which indicates the completion of the manual decision by the called service.

-Note that the called decision services is responsible for emitting the callback CloudEvent indicating the completion of the decision and including the decision results as part of the event payload.
+Note that the called decision service is responsible for emitting the callback CloudEvent indicating the completion of the decision and including the decision results as part of the event payload.
 This event must be correlated to the workflow instance using the callback events context attribute defined in the 'correlation' parameter of the referenced [Event Definition](#Event-Definition).

-Once the completion (callback) event is received, the callback state completes its execution and transitions to the next defined workflow state or completes workflow execution in case it is an end state.
+Once the completion (callback) event is received, the Callback state completes its execution and transitions to the next defined workflow state or completes workflow execution in case it is an end state.

-The callback event payload is merged with the callback state data and can be filtered via the eventDataFilter definition.
+The callback event payload is merged with the Callback state data and can be filtered via the 'eventDataFilter' definition.

-The callback state timeout parameter defines a time period from the action execution until the callback event should be received.
+The Callback state 'timeout' parameter defines a time period from the action execution until the callback event should be received.

-If the defined callback event has not been received during this time period, the state should transition to the next state or end workflow execution (if it is an end state).
+If the defined callback event has not been received during this time period, the state should transition to the next state or end workflow execution if it is an end state.

 #### Start Definition